sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 s = forward(rnnLayer,x,s)  # The state change even if x remains constant
 ```

-The code above is the simplest implementation of a Recursive Neural Network (or at least of its forward passage).
+The code above is the simplest implementation of a Recurrent Neural Network (or at least of its forward passage).
 In practice, the state is often memorised as part of the layer structure so its usage in most neural network libraries is similar to a "normal" feed-forward layer `forward(layer,x)`.